Getting Started

 Do not reuse a personal wallet that holds unrelated assets.

-Section titled “Step 2: Deposit Platform Meme”Openfish markets use the configured platform meme token.
+Section titled “Step 2: Deposit FISH”Openfish markets use the FISH token.
 Deposit through the Bridge and wait for the ledger balance to appear before quoting.

-BSC platform meme token -> Bridge -> Openfish ledger balanceAfter the deposit is credited, the CLOB balance endpoint reports funds available for orders.
+FISH token on BSC -> Bridge -> Openfish ledger balanceAfter the deposit is credited, the CLOB balance endpoint reports funds available for orders.

 Step 3: Generate API Credentials